 First, it’s worth noting that finding a client not guilty by reason of insanity is different than determining if someone is competent to stand trial.
-Competency to stand trial is based on a person’s mental state at the time of the trial, while the insanity defense is based on the person’s mental state at the time the crime took place.
+Competency to stand trial is based on a person’s mental state at the time of the trial, while the insanity defense in criminal law cases is based on the person’s mental state at the time the crime took place.
 If a person is incompetent to stand trial, the trial will merely be postponed until he or she is declared competent.
 On the other hand, if a person is found not guilty by reason of insanity, he or she will be committed to a mental health facility until the person is found to have been fully recuperated.

-As for proving that someone was legally insane, Escondido criminal attorneys hoping to use this defense must be able to show that at the time the crime was committed the defendant had some type of mental disease or defect that showed he or she was incapable of knowing or understanding the nature or quality of his or her actions and from being able to distinguish between right and wrong.
+As for proving that someone was legally insane, Encinitas criminal defense lawyer hoping to use this defense must be able to show that at the time the crime was committed the defendant had some type of mental disease or defect that showed he or she was incapable of knowing or understanding the nature or quality of his or her actions and from being able to distinguish between right and wrong.
 As we have mentioned before, this defense would work for Bruce Banner, Bucky Barnes (AKA The Winter Soldier) and for Chang of Community, but that doesn’t mean it’s the right defense for anyone.
 Unless a person is mentally ill to the point where they could truly use the help provided through commitment, it is rarely beneficial to a defendant.

 Creative Commons Image by Dima Bushkov